-Schedule: 8:30-11:00 a.m. daily (Monday through Friday) from Wednesday, August 23, through Monday, September 18.
-Class will not be held on the following dates: Monday, September 4 (Labor Day); Monday, September 11 (International Center orientation 9:00-4:00); and Thursday, September 14 (Office of Graduate Studies orientation 8:30-4:40).
-There will also be a problem-solving and help session every day at 3:00 p.m; this session may also be occasionally used for the presentation of optional material.
+Lecture Schedule: 8:30-11:00 a.m. daily (Monday through Friday) from Tuesday, August 26, through Monday, September 15.
+A lecture will be given on Labor Day (September 1) unless class participants agree to hold an extra afternoon class session on another day.
+There will also be a problem-solving and help session every day or two in the afternoon; this session may also be occasionally used for the presentation of optional material.
+The classroom will be available most afternoons for students to work together on course material.

-Exams: The final exam will take place on Monday, September 18.
+Exams: The final examination will take place on Friday, September 19, or on Monday, September 22 (everyone will take the examination on the same day).
 There will also be a few graded quizzes.